Trexmount Ventures

 Altitude Sickness in Dhaulagiri Circuit: Prevention and Management

-Understanding altitude sickness in Dhaulagiri Circuit helps trekkers recognize and respond to symptoms appropriately.
+Understanding altitude sickness in the Dhaulagiri Circuit helps trekkers recognise and respond to symptoms appropriately.
 Indeed, acute mountain sickness (AMS) affects many trekkers due to rapid elevation gains and high altitudes.
 Moreover, more serious conditions like HACE and HAPE can develop if symptoms are ignored.

-Early symptom recognition allows timely intervention preventing serious complications.
+Early symptom recognition allows timely intervention, preventing serious complications.
 Primarily, mild AMS symptoms include headaches, nausea, dizziness, and fatigue.
-However, these symptoms can rapidly progress if trekkers continue ascending without proper acclimatization.
+However, these symptoms can rapidly progress if trekkers continue ascending without proper acclimatisation.

 Mild AMS Symptoms: